-I am an assistant professor in University of Texas at San Antonio Computer Science and Mathematics Departments.
+I am an assistant professor in University of Texas at San Antonio Mathematics and Computer Science Departments.

 Reasonable person policy I like CMU SCS reasonable person policy: